 - Android 7

-It also makes the least impact of just about any Moto G to date, though, so if you find a Moto G4 at a bargain price you should consider that too.
+It does, however, make the least impact of any Moto G to date, so if you find a Moto G4 at a bargain price you should consider that too.
 But if you can’t, here’s why the Moto G5 is still worth your hard-earned cash.

 This is our review of the 2017 Moto G5, for the Moto G4 review skip to the final page.